History of Tom Hanks in Timeline

 In 2000, Tom Hanks was included on Forbes' list of the top ten most powerful celebrities in the world.

-On June 12, 2002, at the age of 45, Tom Hanks received the American Film Institute's Life Achievement Award, becoming the youngest-ever recipient.
+On June 12, 2002, at the age of 45, Tom Hanks became the youngest-ever recipient of the American Film Institute's Life Achievement Award.

 2002: Death of Samantha Lewes

-In 2002, Samantha Lewes, Tom Hanks' ex-wife, died at the age of 49 from bone cancer.
+In 2002, Samantha Lewes, Tom Hanks's ex-wife, died at the age of 49 from bone cancer.

-2002: Primetime Emmy Award Win for Band of Brothers
+2002: Primetime Emmy Award for Band of Brothers

-In 2002, Tom Hanks received a Primetime Emmy Award for his work as a producer on the limited series Band of Brothers.
+In 2002, Tom Hanks received a Primetime Emmy Award for his work as a producer on Band of Brothers.

 In 2002, Tom Hanks was included on Forbes' list of the top ten most powerful celebrities in the world.

-In 2004, Tom Hanks donated an espresso machine to the White House press corps after learning they lacked a coffee pot.
+In 2004, Tom Hanks donated an espresso machine to the White House press corps after learning they did not have a coffee pot.

-August 2005: Elected Vice President of the Academy
+August 2005: Vice President of the Academy of Motion Picture Arts and Sciences

 In August 2005, Tom Hanks was voted in as vice president of the Academy of Motion Picture Arts and Sciences.